Hazards of the Consolidated Industries H-Series Horizontal Furnace

 By Michael Whedon, Licensed, Certified, Private Fire Investigator

 During the mid and late 1980’s there was a tremendous building boom throughout the State of California.
-Thousands of new housing developments appeared seemingly overnight and every new home required one or more furnace units depending on premiere-1the amount of square footage and whether the home was one or two stories.
+Thousands of new housing developments appeared seemingly overnight and every new home required one or more furnace units depending on the amount of square footage and whether the home was one or two stories.
 In an effort to keep their construction costs as low as possible, builders installed horizontal furnaces within the attic space of many of these homes.
 The horizontal furnace is one that is relatively low in cost and is easy to install because the majority of the duct system is exposed within the attic space.

 One of the horizontal furnaces used in many of the new homes was a furnace manufactured by Consolidated Industries.
 This furnace was designated as the H-Series atmospheric furnace and was sold under the “Premier” label by Consolidated Industries.
 Many other companies purchased these furnaces from Consolidated and sold them under their own labels.
 The term “atmospheric” refers to furnaces that are naturally draft vented.

-In 1979 Consolidated Industries had been faced with a business decision.
-The tooling for their current line of furnaces was premiere-2wearing out and they needed to decide whether to retool for the existing furnace line or create a new model.
+wearing out and they needed to decide whether to retool for the existing furnace line or create a new model.
 The decision was made to design and build a new model.
 Between 1979 and 1983 the H-Series atmospheric furnace was designed and tested.
 The H-Series furnace began general manufacturing in 1983 and continued until 1991.
 The changes in the H-Series from the previous horizontal furnaces included new burner assemblies, new heat exchanger design, and a different blower position.
 There were three different designations for the atmospheric H-Series furnaces.
 The first model was the HAC.
 The letter H indicates the furnace is a horizontal model; A indicates it is the first in the model series; C indicates the heat exchanger is formed from cold rolled steel.
 The HAC series furnaces were manufactured between 1983 and 1985.

 In 1985, as a result of some changes in ANSI standards for furnaces, the HCC and HCA series were born.
 The letter designations for these furnaces were H indicating horizontal; C for the second in the model series (there was no B model in the atmospheric line); C indicating cold rolled steel.
 The HCA series designation was H for horizontal; C for second in the series; A indicates an aluminized steel heat exchanger.
 It appears that the HCA furnaces were only manufactured during 1985 and 1986 The HCC model continued to be manufactured until 1991.
 Consolidated Industries stopped manufacturing the H-Series atmospheric furnaces in late 1991 because they no longer met the Federal efficiency standards.
 Although sales of the furnaces continued for some time due to inventories on hand at various distributors, manufacturing formally ceased in 1991.
 Between 1983 and 1991 Consolidated reportedly manufactured somewhere between 750,000 and 1.2 million of these furnaces which were distributed nationwide.